KaitlyAguilar/League-of-Legends-Analysis/README.md

 * __Gamelength__ - The tota; length of a game in seconds

 I chose these columns because they provided the rigth information needed for the tests.
 They provided the results of the games and other factors such as kills, assists, total_gold, etc. Other columns such as position were used to filter through the data, ensuring our dataframe consisted of only the summary statistics for each team.

+# Data Cleaning and Exploratory Data Analysis

+__Data Cleaning__

+To begin cleaning the data, I frist started by grabbing all the columns I needed.
+These columns included: 'kills', 'assists', 'results', and 'position'.
+Later on in the analysis I would go back into my data set and retrive other relevant columns.